 As the Victorian lady aged she began to decay.
 At some point her grand porches were removed.
 In the 1960's the Talcottville Congregational Church bought the building from the Talcotts for $10,000.
 At this point it was obsolete and impractical for any use.
-George Risley of the Talcottvlle Construction Company agreed to demolish the building for $1 if he could keep the clock and the bricks, which he planned to use in the Golfland buildings.
+GEORGE RISLEY of the Talcottvlle Construction Company agreed to demolish the building for $1 if he could keep the clock and the bricks, which he planned to use in his Golfland buildings.
 Both the clock and old style bricks were incorporated in the new buildings.
-The building came down in 1968.
+The old office/library came down in 1968.

 1901 office in the church.

 The solid brass works clock was manufactured by E. Howard & Co. from Boston, Massachusetts.
 Records show that firm shipped a tower clock to Talcottville sometime between 1879 and 1885.